hurlatunde/SwallowJS/README.md

 ```

 The public setting tells the firebase command which directory to upload to Firebase Hosting.
 This directory must be inside the project directory and must exist.
 The default value is a directory named "public" in your project directory.

+It’s our aim to increase productivity and make coding more enjoyable. we hope you see that important Firebase with SwallowJs is at easy as it could be.

 ## Documentation